 Security plugins can lock users out after too many failed login attempts to protect the site from unauthorized access.
 This can inadvertently prevent you from logging in.
 Here’s a detailed guide to help you regain access.

 If you’re facing this problem, it is similar to the issue described in Method 1.
-Please refer to Method 1 for detailed instructions on how to disable the security plugin and regain access to your WordPress admin panel.
+Please refer to Method 1 for detailed instructions on turning off the security plugin and regaining access to your WordPress admin panel.

 Method 5 | How to Troubleshoot the White Screen of Death (WSoD)